kenmoini/kenmoini.com/site/content/en/post/2026/03/azure-to-lab-connectivity.md

 7. Configure the Encryption/Hash/Group as you did on the Azure side, so AES0256, SHA256, and 2.
 8. Leave the rest as the default settings and click Add.
 It might take a moment for the tunnel to be established but eventually you should see "Online".
 Azure seems to be a bit slow with updating things so give it a little time and you should also see "Connected" in the VPN Connection.

 The VPN tunnel is now established!
-But it's still barely usable.
-Next up we'll need to create some Routes so that things can get between the two infrastructure providers.
+But it's still barely usable - we'll need to create some Routes so that things can get between the two infrastructure providers.

 ---